 Sun is fading.
 No downhill to be found.
 Still climbing.
 Passed two sullen Dutch cyclists.

-15-miles of climbing and village is in sight.
+15-miles of climbing and the village is in sight.
 Tabi is cold and upset.
 Very hungry.
 Where is that bamboo rat?

 Kioukacham.
 Top of mountain, not bottom.

 The exceptional beauty of Laos confronted us at every bend of the road between Kioukacham and Van Viang.
-The remote wild and mountainous country re-energizes us as each pedal strokes seems more and more effortless.
+The remote wild and mountainous country re-energizes us as each pedal strokes seem more and more effortless.